LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document_tmp.md

 A project called `HalbachOptimisation` [@HalbachOptimisation] implements a data analysis step and optimizes a magnetic field that is as homogeneous as possible within a circular section using given mechanical dimensions as input parameters of the magnets used.
 For this purpose, a mutation of the magnet positions and rotations is performed.
 The result is a list of positions for each magnet.

 The `HalbachMRIDesigner` [@HalbachMRIDesigner] opensource project, can generate basic (+cad) drawings for (+mri) magnets in a Hallbach configuration.
 To do this, the number of magnets and additional parameters for the properties of the (+cad) model to be created are passed to the function provided as input parameters using a (+json) file.
-The result is then an `OpenSCAD` [@OpenSCAD] based 3D model of the magnet holder.
+The result is an `OpenSCAD` [@OpenSCAD] based 3D model of the magnet holder.

 As a result, there are two projects which are both suitable for the task of optimizing and creating Hallbach magnets for (+mri) applications.
-However, their data structures are not compatible with each other.
-However, they are executed manually one after the other in order to obtain a final result.
+The data structures are not compatible with each other.
+However, they are executed manually one after the other to obtain a final result with manual data conversation.

 The library created is intended to solve one problem by providing standardized and flexible data structures for use with this form of magnetic field data.
-On the other hand, by separating the processing pipeline into defined sub-steps, it should be possible to make individual modules and as a result functionalities interchangeable by the user.
+By separating the processing pipeline into defined sub-steps, it should be possible to make individual modules and as a result functionalities interchangeable by the user.

 The implementation of the same functionalities looks as follows after using the library: